SamTheCoder777/E7-RTA-Helper/readme.md

 Now you are ready!
-Press `Start Detection` on the front page to get started
+Press `Start Detection` on the front page to get started and make sure to set `First Pick` from the drop down menu

 > [!TIP]
 > Press `esc` when you are done drafting to turn the tool to idle mode and prevent lag